RICS Valuation Survey

 Yes.
 All the surveyors or firms listed on our site are RICS accredited - either AssocRICS, MRICS, FRICS, or RICS Regulated Firms.
 Results may also return estimates for marketing networks such as Your Survey, that provide a centralised marketing service exclusively for groups of RICS Chartered Surveyors.

-However, many surveying firms are still choosing not to carry out property inspections at present.
-Others are returning to work in a phased manner, but only where appropriate social distancing and medical protection precautions can be made to minimise any risk to the surveyor, or of spreading infection.
+Despite this, with many experienced surveyors falling into 'at risk' categories due to age and other underlying health issues, many surveying firms are choosing not to carry out property inspections at present.
+Others are operating only limited or restricted services, and only where appropriate social distancing and medical protection precautions can be made to minimise any risk to the surveyor, or of spreading infection.

-Those surveyors that have suspended services will not be returned in search results, which means that you may receive fewer results than in normal times.
+Those surveyors that have suspended services will not be returned in search results, which means that you will often receive fewer results than in normal times, but those returned should still be carrying out surveys.